 a.)
 The management of this facility shall be based on a financial partnership, which includes the Associated Students of WSU Tri-Cities (ASWSUTC) and Washington State University Tri-Cities.
 The facility management team facility shall consist of the following managing partner representatives, or their designee;

 i.)
-Vice Chancellor of Enrollment Management and Student Services or designee.
+Vice Chancellor of Student Affairs, or designee, and

 b.)
 An administration team shall address operating responsibilities and issues unique to each managing partner’s operations for each respective individual partner.

 c.)
 The governance board will represent the managing partners on shared governance responsibilities, management, and operating issues for the facility.

 d.)
 Tenant spaces, (if available), are managed by the Office of Student Affairs and are available for lease to a service or business.
 The other managing partners shall participate in the leaseholder selection process.
 Without prior approval by all the managing partners, the tenant spaces will not be leased to a service or business which is in direct competition with an existing managing partner’s operation.
 Tenant space leases shall be in compliance with the university commercial activities policy.